micaelaneus/strength-as-ccoty/00-getting-started.md

 This school of thought means that even the most cheerful or sexy archetype has a shadow, a term that describes the less obvious and usually more destructive expressions of its energies.
 Even a card like the Four of Wands that shows happy people on a sunny day carries warnings: over-reliance on escapist coping mechanisms ("it's not a party if it happens every night"), unhelpful peer pressure, or perhaps conflict-avoidance.
 Following the same principle, every card has an empowering aspect.
 For instance, The Devil urges us to let the liberatory power of passion move us beyond the reach of shame, letting us live more authentically.

 For this reason, we don't read reversals.
 Rather, we let the placement tell us which facet of the archetype to consider.
-A placement (i.e. the position in a spread) that signifies "a supportive energy to increase in my life" suggests the so-called upright meanings, whereas "an obstacle to overcome" points us toward the shadow.
+A placement that signifies "a supportive energy to increase in my life" suggests the so-called upright meanings, whereas "an obstacle to overcome" points us toward the shadow.
 Or read reversals!
 Many folks do, and most modern guide books will give reversed or shadow meanings.

-#### HARD CARDS

 You will inevitably pull cards with disturbing imagery and intimidating descriptions (what folks call “hard cards”) in placements that really shake you.
 We firmly believe (and have personally experienced) that every card offers wise counsel in its way.
 Think of cards that upset you as bitter medicine: truths that hurt to swallow yet still may heal you.
 Pulling The Devil may indeed signal its negative meanings (compulsivity, codependence), but which would you prefer to see: a check-engine light or smoke coming from the hood?
 A strong reading draws our attention to the path we’re walking, but it doesn’t control our steps.
 A card or spread that bother you means that it’s time to find a fork in the road, not lay down in the middle of it.

+Lastly, don’t try to use tarot to read minds– it’s not healthy, and it won’t work anyway.

 ## WORKING IN THE OPEN CIRCLE

-* just explain casting a circle

 If you’ve opened a circle with others, then you have likely encountered a version of a classic closing phrase: the circle is open yet unbroken.
 It means that although our time in a ritual space necessarily ends and we return to “normal life”, we remain connected in a larger universal circle that encompasses all beings.
 How we act toward and speak to one another and our moral obligations to the more-than-human world stay within this sacred space.